AlexT101/AlexT101/README.md

 ### Hey, I'm Alex!

-I'm a computer science student at the Georgia Institute of Technology in Atlanta, Georgia.
-I specialize in frontend development using React and Typescript.
-Having worked across the entire stack, from UI design to backend development, I'm deeply product-driven and focused on delivering the best user experience possible.
+I'm a computer science student at Georgia Tech.
+Having worked across the entire stack, from UI design to backend development, I'm deeply product-driven and focused on delivering seamless user experiences.

 #### Check out some of my projects: